farseenabdulsalam/Kerala-HSS-CS-Lab/README.md

   ```
     ./makeit [output-type] [project-folder]

-    output-type is cpp(for cpp files only), output, pdf or all
+    output-type is either cpp(for cpp folder only), output, pdf or all
       cpp     -- compile cpp files
       output  -- create output from the program (compiled program for cpp)
                  and `input.txt` file